The 74/28 Gap and What It Means

 Five Forces That Compound the Risk

-The embedded logic problem does not exist in isolation.
+The embedded logic problem does not operate in isolation.
 Five structural forces make failure more likely and its consequences more severe with each passing year.

 P&C insurance is projected to lose nearly half its workforce to retirement within five years [5].
 Ninety-three percent of insurance CxOs rate knowledge loss as mission-critical or a significant concern [5].